-Management's Discussion and Analysis for the three months ended March 31, 2018
+Management's Discussion and Analysis for the six months ended June 30, 2018

-This Management's Discussion and Analysis ("MD&A") for the three months ended March 31, 2018, prepared as of May 16, 2018, should be read in conjunction with the unaudited condensed interim consolidated financial statements for the three months ended March 31, 2018 of Silver One Resources Inc. (the "Company" or "Silver One"), together with the audited financial statements of the Company for the year ended December 31, 2017, as well as the accompanying MD&A for the period then ended (the "Annual MD&A").
+This Management's Discussion and Analysis ("MD&A") for the six months ended June 30, 2018, prepared as of August 15, 2018, should be read in conjunction with the unaudited condensed interim consolidated financial statements for the three and six months ended June 30, 2018 of Silver One Resources Inc. (the "Company" or "Silver One"), together with the audited financial statements of the Company for the year ended December 31, 2017, as well as the accompanying MD&A for the period then ended (the "Annual MD&A").

-The referenced unaudited condensed interim consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS").
+The referenced unaudited condensed interim consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and interpretations of the International Financial Reporting Interpretations Committee ("IFRIC"), applicable to the preparation of interim financial statements, including IAS 34, Interim Financial Reporting.
 All amounts included in this MD&A are expressed in Canadian dollars unless otherwise indicated.